Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 If you like resort life and pampering, go to Varadero or the Cuban Keys.

-If you like nature experiences, go to Vinales, Trinidad, and Sierra Maestra in the east.
+If you like nature experiences, go to Vinales, Trinidad, and the lush forests of Sierra Maestra in the east.

 Can You Walk Around Cuba On Your Own?